yamiacat/MoreTestRenamed/headered.md

 Every now and then when your life gets complicated and the weasels start closing in, the only cure is to load up on heinous chemicals and then drive like a bastard from Hollywood to Las Vegas ... with the music at top volume and at least a pint of ether.

 Never trust a cop in a raincoat.

+You better take care of me Lord, if you don't you're gonna have me on your hands.